 - The Price Per Page setting is increased

 - More untrusted judgments were collected than expected.
-These are teh 3 ways judgments become untrusted:
+There are 3 ways judgments become untrusted:

 - When test question answers are updated after the job has launched, contributors' accuracy can drop below the set Minimum Test Question Accuracy.
 Since their previous correct answers may no longer match the newly updated answers, they are no longer considered as trusted.